mihael-dev/High-Density-Scatter/README.md

-# High-Density Scatter Plpt for Qlik Sense
+# High-Density Scatter Plot for Qlik Sense

 With this Qlik Sense extension a high-density scatter plot with several tousands data points can be created.